 Would you break in to my home and steal?

 Your website content, your social media content, your blogs, your taglines, your logos, your materials packets, your e-books, your webinar or workshop curriculum is your intellectual property.
-And as it is illegal for a person to break in and steal items from your home, it is just as illegal for that person to come and take your words and creative information.
+Just as it is illegal for a person to break in and steal items from your home, it is just as illegal for that person to come in to your on line space and and take your words and creative information.

 This is how Webster Dictionary describes Intellectual Property:

-There is nothing scare about that idea - it's a simple fact.
+There is nothing scarce about that idea - it's a simple fact.
 Creativity doesn't have a limit.